Porkkala Naval Base: History

 While under Soviet control, Finnish passenger trains running between Helsinki and Turku were allowed to use the line through the area.
-However all train windows had to be closed with shutters, and photography was prohibited.
+But all train windows had to be closed with shutters, and photography was prohibited.

-Although the Soviet lease for Porkkala had been conceded for 50 years, an agreement was reached to return it earlier.
-The agreement was signed on September 19, 1955, exactly 11 years after the armistice, and control of the area was handed back to Finland on January 26, 1956.
+Although Finland had conceded the Soviet lease for Porkkala for 50 years, the two nations reached an agreement for it to be returned earlier.
+The agreement was signed on September 19, 1955, exactly 11 years after the armistice.
+The Soviet Union transferred control of the area back to Finland on January 26, 1956.
 This may be attributed to the Finno-Soviet Treaty of 1948, the conditions of which made the naval base unnecessary.

 At present, the Porkkala area houses one of the main bases of the Finnish Navy, located in Upinniemi, near Porkkala proper.